TangentFoxy/kiwenwan/ReadMe.md

 - system_view: A simplified system map viewer.
 To be filled with information someday.
 - tinyclone: Nothing yet.
 Inspired by [Tiny Space Program](https://play.google.com/store/apps/details?id=com.companyname.Space_Program).

+## Inspirations

+- [Bussard](https://technomancy.itch.io/bussard) is "A space flight programming adventure game." similar to what I desire to make.
+Development stalled on it, but what exists is fun to play regardless.
+- [Oolite](https://www.oolite.space/) is an open source reimplementation of the original Elite.
+- [Transcendence](https://transcendence.kronosaur.com/).
+This game is formative, I played it in high school.
+(I've heard [Endless Sky](https://endless-sky.github.io/) and [Destination Sol](https://destinationsol.org/) are similar.)

 ## Libraries Used

 - ftcsv: CSV parser/encoder.
 [From here](https://github.com/FourierTransformer/ftcsv).